BobbyChiu/senior-design/docs/BUILD.md

 ## Prerequisites

+This repository utilizes third-party libraries.
+Please decide on the following options on how to link to those libraries:

+- Link to **prebuilt installed binaries**: This method is less resource-intensive when building but requires setup after upgrading libraries.
+- Build from source with **vcpkg**: This method takes a fair amount of time and disk space, particularly in the buildtrees directory.

 Please make sure you have the following installed:

 - [Git](https://git-scm.com): should be accessible by terminal
 - [CMake](https://cmake.org): should be accessible by terminal
 - [any generator supported by CMake](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html): see below for information
   - For Windows: MinGW, Visual Studio, or Unix make under WSL are solid choices.
+  - Ninja is possibly useful for supporting cross-platform.
+- one of the following methods to obtain third-party libraries:
+  - all of the following installed binaries:
+    - Point Cloud Library for [Windows (exe installer)](https://github.com/PointCloudLibrary/pcl/releases) or [other platforms](https://pointclouds.org/downloads/)
+      - The Windows installer requires you to add the binary directories to your path.
+See [this GitHub issue](https://github.com/PointCloudLibrary/pcl/issues/5001#issuecomment-953412362) for guidance.
+      - Other platforms have not been tested for this repo yet.
   - [vcpkg](https://vcpkg.io): cloned to a known directory and bootstrap script ran (steps 1 and 2 in https://vcpkg.io/en/getting-started.html)

-In addition, building requires a fair amount of time and disk space.

 ## 1. Clone the Repo

-> **Make sure that the full path of the local directory does not contain any whitespace.** \
+> **If using vcpkg, make sure that the full path of the local directory does not contain any whitespace.** \
 > libiconv is known to fail when trying to build in a path with whitespaces.

 Type the following into your terminal: